- 3.James Beck, Ph.D., Senior Vice President, Chief Scientific Officer

 Eli holds an M.A. from the School for International Training in Vermont, a B.A. in Education from Michigan State University and a certificate of African Studies from the University of Zimbabwe.
 After earning her degree, she spent almost 10 years living in Zimbabwe, Switzerland and Japan.

-Veronica “Ronnie” Todaro, Senior Vice President, Chief Operating Officer
+Veronica “Ronnie” Todaro, Executive Vice President, Chief Operating Officer

 Ronnie can be reached at firstname.lastname@example.org.